xetxezarreta/XAI/README.md

 It doesn't matter what algorithms to use since it treats models like black boxes (Model-Agnostic)

-## Lime For Time (SHapley Additive exPlanations)
+## LIME For Time (SHapley Additive exPlanations)
 https://github.com/emanuel-metzenthin/Lime-For-Time
-Work in progress..
+LIME-For-Time is a LIME algorithm applycation (LIME - Local Interpretable Model-Agnostic Explanations) developed by Marco Tulio Ribeiro, Sameer Singh and Carlos Guestrin to time series classification.
+The goal was to explain time series classification algorithms by highlighting the areas of the timeseries used by the classifier in its prediction.
+That way a user of the classification algorithm can determine if the algorithm can be trusted.

 ## SHAP (SHapley Additive exPlanations)
 https://github.com/slundberg/shap